-Post-Traumatic Stress was neither recognised or understood and although the symptoms of what was referred to as shell shock were common, suffering was hidden by men afraid to admit they were struggling.
-Little psychological help was available and the pressure of trying to cope and failing often resulted in outbursts of violence.
-The wives and children of these men also felt the mental and physical scars that had begun on the battlefields.
+Post Traumatic Stress was neither recognised or understood, although the symptoms of what was referred to as shell shock were common.
+Men were afraid to admit they were struggling and hid their suffering.
+Little psychological help was available and there were often outbursts of violence.
+The men's families also felt the mental and physical scars that had begun on the battlefields.